Supporting

 survivors

-Do you know someone experiencing technology-facilitated abuse?
+Do you know someone experiencing technology-facilitated abuse or economic abuse?

 Technology is often just one of many forms of domestic abuse.
 It may not be safe to talk or share information if their phone or email is being monitored.
 Help them find a safe way to reach out for help.